environ-developers/Environ/Doc/sphinx/example04.rst

 This example shows how to use pw.x to model two-dimensional periodic systems in contact with a continuum solvent.
 This is particurly useful for diffuse layer systems and other surface investigations.
-For this calculation, a Pt (111) slab is chosen.
+For this calculation, a Pt (111) slab is chosen with a CO molecule adsorbed on the surface.
 By running the bash file and inspecting the environ input files, one will notice that most of the input remains unchanged.
 The SCCS (self-consistent charge solvation) model is chosen for the solvent by default and the solvent type is set manually, for example for vacuum,